uswitch/yggdrasil/README.md

 Yggdrasil always configures a path on your Envoy nodes at `/yggdrasil/status`, this can be used to health check your envoy nodes, it will only return 200 if your nodes have started and been configured by Yggdrasil.

 ## Annotations
-Yggdrasil allows for some customization of the config per Ingress through the annotations below.
+Yggdrasil allows for some customisation of the route and cluster config per Ingress through the annotations below.

 | Name                                                         | type     |
 |--------------------------------------------------------------|----------|